IPS: In-Prompt Process Supervision for Short Video Content Moderation: Abstract

 \section{Abstract}

-The advanced processing and reasoning capabilities of multimodal large language models (MLLMs) have driven substantial progress in vision-language (VL) understanding tasks.
-However, while effective for tasks governed by straightforward logic, MLLMs often struggle with reasoning complex, detail-intensive logical structures.
-To address this limitation, we introduce \textit{AgentPS}, a novel framework that integrates Agentic Process Supervision into MLLMs by sequentially reasoning over ancillary questions during fine-tuning. \textit{AgentPS} achieves substantial improvements over baseline MLLMs on both public benchmarks and proprietary datasets.
-Notably, we show that using MLLM-generated ancillary labels in place of human annotations yields only minimal performance degradation, highlighting the method's scalability.
-These results establish \textit{AgentPS} as a scalable and effective solution for complex multimodal classification in large-scale industrial applications.
+Multimodal large language models (MLLMs) are effective at capturing the semantics of short video content; however, they often fail to attend to the policy-specific details required for reliable content moderation.
+To address this limitation, we introduce \textit{IPS}, a novel framework that integrates In-prompt Process Supervision into MLLMs by introducing sequential reasoning over ancillary questions during fine-tuning. \textit{IPS} consistently outperforms baseline MLLMs on public and proprietary benchmarks.
+Moreover, replacing human-annotated ancillary labels with MLLM-generated ones results in only marginal performance degradation, demonstrating robustness to noisy supervision and strong scalability with model-generated annotations.
+These findings establish \textit{IPS} as a scalable and effective solution for complex multimodal classification in large-scale industrial settings.